 The 20-hour (5-course) minor in theology and ethics provides a wonderful opportunity to reinforce your Christian foundations, whether you are seeking to establish a foundation for future ministry or seeking to live your life and pursue your goals in light of sound Christian theology and ethics.
 The minor provides an opportunity for you to strengthen your understanding of God, God's mission for the work to which you are called, and how Christian theology and ethics can and should inform your thinking in every area of life.

 Ministry Leadership Concentration

-The Concentration in Ministry Leadership within the Religion Major prepares students for many types of Christian ministry.
+The Concentration in Ministry Leadership within the Christian and Religious Studies Major prepares students for many types of Christian ministry.
 Students take courses in areas such as preaching, pastoral care, worship, spiritual formation, pastoral theology and missions.
 They also have the opportunity to earn course credit for supervised internships in churches or other ministries.
 These courses help students to develop practical ministry skills and to gain a deeper understanding of many aspects of Christian ministry.
 Students also take courses in Bible, theology, Christian history, and sociology that develop their knowledge and skills in areas vital to ministry.
 Most students choose to participate in a semester-long internship for academic credit during their senior year that provides hands-on ministry experience, an opportunity to explore their calling, and job-preparation activities.